EstherSlabbert/ToDoList.Api/README.md

    - Microsoft.EntityFrameworkCore.SqlServer (Version 8.0.0)
    - Microsoft.EntityFrameworkCore.Tools (Version 8.0.0)

-3. Set up a new entity (in this project, a class called `SuperHero`) with the necessary properties.
+3. Set up a new entity (in this project, a class called `Project` and `ToDo`) with the necessary properties.
 4. Add a new controller for getting all the superheroes with dummy data to return from the controller itself as a placeholder for now.
-5. Set up your `DataContext` file, which creates a class that inherits from `DbContext` and add your context options to the constructor and a new table in the form of `DbSet<SuperHero>`.
+5. Set up your `DataContext` file, which creates a class that inherits from `DbContext` and add your context options to the constructor and a new table in the form of `DbSet<Project>` and `DbSet<ToDo>`.
 6. Set your connection strings in the `appsettings.json` file.
 7. Update `Program.cs` file with the database context like follows: